-My recipes for traditional Russian food recipes for Russian Orthodox Christmas Eve dinner and Christmas lunch will make you the dishes my Russian-Ukrainian baboushka spent days in the kitchen preparing for our family feasts, from borscht and piroshki to Russian pelmeni and Ukrainian vareniki to the Olivier salad and pink beetroot potato salad called vinagret.
+My traditional Russian food recipes for Russian Orthodox Christmas Eve dinner and Christmas lunch will make you the dishes my Russian-Ukrainian baboushka spent days in the kitchen preparing for our family feasts over the festive season.
+In the lead-up to Christmas, Baba made big batches of borscht and piroshki, Russian pelmeni and Ukrainian vareniki, then on the morning of our gathering made salads such as the Olivier salad and pink beet potato salad called vinagret.
+These are our family recipes I make every Christmas.

-Some will also enjoy an Orthodox Christmas lunch or Christmas dinner tomorrow, which was the tradition in my grandparents home when I was growing up in Sydney’s western suburbs.
+Many families will also enjoy an Orthodox Christmas lunch or Christmas dinner the next day, which was the tradition in my Russian-Ukrainian grandparents home when I was growing up in Sydney’s western suburbs in Australia in the 1970s.
 I thought I was the luckiest kid in the world, getting to celebrate two Christmases and two Easters.

 Traditional Russian Christmas Food for Russian Orthodox Christmas